Frequently Asked Questions

 Tuition and Residency

-If you are active duty/veteran/spouse/dependent of the Armed Forces residing in (or planning to live in) Kansas, you may qualify for in-state tuition rates under the Armed Forces Residency Benefit.
-There are some restrictions, but more information is on the Armed Forces Residency page.
+You may qualify for in-state tuition rates under the Armed Forces Residency Benefit.
+More information is on the Armed Forces Residency page.

 Yes, but if you plan to live in Kansas while attending KU, you will not need Yellow Ribbon.
 Apply for in-state tuition rates per the Armed Forces Residency Benefit instead.
-If you are using Post-9/11 GI Bill at 100% and live in Missouri while attending classes at KU, please complete the Yellow Ribbon Application.
+If you are using Post-9/11 GI Bill at 100% and live in Missouri (or another state) while attending classes at KU AND are paying out-of-state tuition, please complete the Yellow Ribbon Application.

 Yellow Ribbon is only available for Post-9/11 GI Bill users at the 100% rate per the VA.

-If an undergraduate student is offered a partial tuition waiver scholarship from the Office of Financial Aid & Scholarships (FAS), another academic department, or is granted in-state tuition rates, the FAS scholarship will be adjusted to the appropriate resident based scholarship, per KU policy.
-Visiting this scholarship page will show equivalent in-state scholarship for KU scholarships.
+If an undergraduate student is offered an out-of-state KU merit scholarship and then is granted in-state tuition, the merit scholarship will be adjusted to the appropriate in-state merit scholarship, per KU policy.
+Visiting this scholarship page will show equivalent in-state scholarship for KU merit scholarships.

-In-state tuition per the Armed Forces Residency Benefit must be applied for, according to state law.
-Also part of the law, a student must have a Kansas address.
-That’s why students may be admitted as out-of-state for now and are being offered the out-of-state scholarships.
-KU waits to convert scholarships until after you have been approved for in-state residency.
+For those admitted as out-of-state, KU waits to convert merit scholarships until after you have been approved for AFRB.
 This protects the student and helps ensure they get the maximum benefit based on their individual circumstances.

 VA Benefits